cmcqueen/simplerandom/python/README.txt

 Algorithms
 ``````````

-The algorithms were obtained from two newsgroup posts by George Marsaglia
+Most algorithms were obtained from two newsgroup posts by George Marsaglia
 [#marsaglia1999]_ [#marsaglia2003]_.
 However, some modifications have been
 made.
 From [#rose]_, it seems that the SHR3 algorithm defined in
 [#marsaglia1999]_ is flawed and should not be used.
 It doesn't actually have a
 period of 2**32-1 as expected, but has 64 different cycles, some with very
 short periods.
 The SHR3 in the 2003 post is very similar, but with two shift
 values swapped.
-My suspicion is that the SHR3 shift values in the 1999 post
-are a typo.
+It has a period of 2**32-1 as expected.

-We still care about KISS from [#marsaglia1999]_ mainly because it uses 32-bit
+We still find KISS from [#marsaglia1999]_ useful mainly because it uses 32-bit
 calculations for MWC, which can be more suitable for small embedded systems.
 So we define KISS that uses the MWC from [#marsaglia1999]_, but the Cong and
 SHR3 from [#marsaglia2003]_.

+From L'Ecuyer [#lecuyer]_, the LFSR113 algorithm [#lfsr113]_ has been
+implemented.

 References